sugarlabs/musicblocks/guide/README.md

 Musical modes are used to specify the relationship between [intervals](#327-intervals) (or steps) in a scale.
-Since Western music is based on 12 half-steps per octave, modes speficy how many half steps there are between each note in a scale.
+Since Western music is based on 12 half-steps per octave, modes specify how many half steps there are between each note in a scale.

 By default, Music Blocks uses the *Major* mode, which, in the